dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 Rutherford's gold foil experiment in 1908 proved that the positive charged material wasn't distributed continuously in matter, but concentrated in small nuclei.
-Now not only was the charge-to-mass ratio significantly different, but so too was the mass-to-volume ratio.
+Now not only was the charge-to-mass ratio more than three orders of magnitude greater for the positive charge, but the mass-to-volume ratio was even more disparate.
+A plum-pudding model proposed by J. J. Thomspon before the gold foil experiment would have had the mass-to-volume ratios more similar than the charge-to-mass ratios, with plum-like electrons embedded in pudding-like positive charge.
 Matter was found to be mostly empty [#]_ with a small nucleus of positive charge surrounded by electrons.
 Rutherford discovered the volume of the nuclei, approximately, through an analysis of the scattering of the alpha particles using the same gold foil experiment.
 Rutherford later found that the nuclei of all elements is made of the same nucleus as that of hydrogen, and he called that unit a proton.
 The proton has the same charge as an electron, but is 1835 times more massive.

-Though electrons don't have a radius, if one uses the "classical electron radius" which is based off some other parameters, the electron volume is 37 times greater than the proton (the mass-to-volume ratio of an electron is therefore 67,895 times less than that of a proton).
-If one were to take the electron cloud volume, which is the atom volume, the electron volume is 3 thousand trillion times greater than the proton volume.
+To quantify the mass-to-volume ratio requires some assumptions because electrons aren't classical particles with a radius.
+But one can use the "classical electron radius" which is based off fundamental field constants (not quantum mechanical parameters), and in that case the electron volume is 37 times greater than the proton.
+The mass-to-volume ratio of an electron is therefore 67,895 times less than that of a proton.
+If one were to take the electron cloud volume, which is the atom volume, the electron volume is 3 thousand trillion times greater than the proton volume, and the mass-to-volume ratio is that times 1835 greater for the electron than the proton.

 Matter was discovered to be made of very asymmetric parts.
 This fact had eluded all investigators in previous experiments where such asymmetry couldn't be observed, and would subsequently be exploited both in vacuum and later solid-state devices.
 The below table summarizes the differences between the proton and electron, where the smaller quantity is assigned a value of 1 and the other is given as multiples of that smaller quantity:

 +----------+----------+----------+
 | quantity | proton   | electron |